rojaswestall/odphi-hypebot/README.md

 ## For set up

+### GroupMe:

 ### Heroku:

-- To keep variables secret (like keys and secrets), config values need to be set using the Heroku command line tool:
+To keep variables secret (like keys and secrets), .env and .gitignore files are used so that no one can see it on GitHub.
+A .env file needs to be made with your BOT_ID that was made when you made your groupme bot.
+From the command line:

-### GroupMe:
+1) Navigate to the directory for the bot
+2)